MicrosoftDocs/dynamics365smb-docs-pr.it-it/financials/madeira-business-functionality.md

 ---
-title: "Funzionalità aziendali supportate da Financials | Documenti Microsoft"
+title: "Funzionalità aziendali supportate da Dynamics 365 Business edition | Documenti Microsoft"
-Description: Fornisce una panoramica funzionale di tutti i reparti e le funzioni aziendali che sono supportati dalle aree di applicazione, ad esempio Finanze, Magazzino e Project Management.
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP